Large Language Models and Games: A Survey and Roadmap: A Note on Terminology

 It is important to note that LLMs are by no means limited to the GPT family of models.
-There is by now a large variety of LLMs of varying size and capabilities, including open-source models such as Mistral \cite{jiang2023mistral} and the Llama \cite{touvron2023llama} family, which can be fine-tuned and analyzed in various ways and run locally, and even be embedded in games' runtimes.
+There is by now a large variety of LLMs of varying size and capabilities, including open-source models such as Mistral \cite{jiang2023mistral} and the Llama \cite{touvron2023llama} family, which can be fine-tuned, run locally, and even be embedded in games' runtimes.

 One could also argue that the definition is somewhat narrow, as many modern LLMs are multimodal models, meaning that they can take as input and/or produce as output modalities other than text.
 In particular, many modern LLMs can process and produce images.
-This is often achieved through combining the core transformer network with a convolutional network for input and a diffusion model for output.
+This is often achieved through combining the core transformer network with a visual encoder network for input and a latent diffusion model for output.
 Examples include GPT-4V \cite{yang2023dawn} and the open-source Llava \cite{liu2023visual}.
 In this paper, we consider large multimodal models (LMMs) \cite{yang2023dawn} as long as they retain their ability to both consume and produce text.

 This survey will not concern itself with AI and machine learning techniques that are not LLMs as defined above.
-In particular, we will not be covering the large literature on game playing and content generation using machine learning methods \cite{summerville2018pcgml} that is not using textual input and output.
-We will, however, occasionally mention some of that work when relevant, in particular to help provide historical context.
+In particular, we will not be covering the large literature on game playing and content generation using machine learning methods \cite{summerville2018pcgml} that does not use textual input and output.
+We will, however, occasionally mention some of that work where relevant, in particular to help provide historical context.